Expert conference under the German G7 Presidency

 Ukrainian President Volodymyr Zelensky gave a keynote speech at the reconstruction conference.
 “Ukraine and the EU are united and this will not change,” he stressed.
 Ukraine was defending its sovereignty and freedom, he said, and in doing so it was also standing up for European security.

 In a speech broadcast live by video, Zelensky pointed out that Russian missile attacks had destroyed much infrastructure in Ukraine – including railway stations, schools, hospitals, power plants and more than a third of the energy infrastructure.
 Nonetheless, he said, with the help of Ukraine the EU would be able to find a substitute for Russian energy sources.
 And Ukraine would continue to contribute to food security in Europe and the world in future, he promised – even more so when safe operations were possible again.

-At the summit in Schloss Elmau, a was issued in which the G7 agreed that, despite the ongoing war, reconstruction of Ukraine must be planned now in order to be ready for the task in the long term.
+At the summit in Schloss Elmau, a joint declaration was issued in which the G7 agreed that, despite the ongoing war, reconstruction of Ukraine must be planned now in order to be ready for the task in the long term.
 For this reason, Federal Chancellor Scholz hosted an expert conference in Berlin on 25 October, together with the President of the European Commission and in close coordination with the Ukrainian government.

 Creating the basis for a donor platform

 Together with G7 partners and the EU and with the support of international organisations as well as Ukraine itself, a basis is to be created for an inclusive and transparent donor platform through which the reconstruction process is to be coordinated, the Federal Chancellor explained.
 “Last but not least, we’re also laying the foundations for the economy to take off again, for revenues to flow and for citizens to be able to go about their daily lives.”

 Both public and private sectors are called upon